go-native/k3s-deploy/README.md

 - `init` - Generate a default deploy.yml configuration file
 - `setup` - Install and configure K3s on your server
-- `deploy` - Deploy your application to the K3s cluster
+- `deploy` - Generate Helm templates based on deploy.yml and deploy your application to the K3s cluster

 ## Server Requirements